alexksikes/SimSearch/tutorial/README.md

     # searching for all animation movies re-ranked by similarity to "The Shawshank Redemption"
     results = cl.Query('@genres animation @similar 111161')

-On seeing the query term "@similar 111161", the client performs a similarity search and then sets the log_score_attr accordingly.
+On seeing the query term "@similar 111161", the client performed a similarity search and then set the log_score_attr accordingly.
 Let's have a look at these results:

     # looking at the results with similarity search
     print results